CryptoWizardApp/PrivacyPolicy/PRIVACY.md

 ### General Data Protection Regulation (GDPR)

-As the developer of this app, I am committed to user privacy and data protection.
-I do not collect or store any personal information from users in the European Economic Area (EEA) or elsewhere.
+As the developers of this app, we are committed to user privacy and data protection.
+We do not collect or store any personal information from users in the European Economic Area (EEA) or elsewhere.

 ### California Consumer Privacy Act (CCPA)